rancher/elemental/docs/architecture.md

 ## OCI Image based

-RancherOS v2 is an A/B style image based distribution.
+RancherOS v2 is an image based distribution with an A/B style update mechanism.
 One first runs on a read-only image A and to do an upgrade pulls a new read only image B and then reboots the system to run on B. What is unique about RancherOS v2 is that the runtime images come from OCI Images.
 Not an